 NB.1.
 NB.2.
-These significance / vulnerability ratings are provisionalSome rock units are largely unfossiliferous, but have thin subunits of high palaeontological significance (eg Table Mountain
+These significance / vulnerability ratings are provisional Some rock units are largely unfossiliferous, but have thin subunits of high palaeontological significance (eg Table Mountain Group).

-Figure 6: Extract of the SAHRIS PalaeoMap map (Council of Geosciences) indicates that the proposed development is underlain by sediments with an Unknown (white), Zero (grey), Moderate (green) and High (orange) Palaeontological Sensitivity.
+Figure 4: Extract of the SAHRIS PalaeoMap map (Council of Geosciences) indicates that the proposed development is underlain by sediments with a Zero (grey) and Moderate (green) and High (orange) Palaeontological Sensitivity.